unmtransinfo/CausalKnowledgeTrace/README.md

 **Note**: The CUI search index table is automatically created by the application on first use, so no additional setup is required.

-### Step 2: Install Miniconda and Setup Environment
+### Step 4: Install Miniconda and Setup Environment

 This project requires Conda for environment management.
 If you don't have Conda/Miniconda installed, please follow the official installation guide:

 **Installation Guide**: [https://www.anaconda.com/docs/getting-started/miniconda/install](https://www.anaconda.com/docs/getting-started/miniconda/install)

-The guide provides detailed instructions for:

-- Windows
-- macOS (Intel and Apple Silicon)
-- Linux

 After installation, verify that conda is installed correctly: